QuantEcon/book-networks-public/_sources/ch_intro.md

 list(nx.strongly_connected_components(G))
 ```

-Like NetworkX, the QuantEcon Python library 'quantecon' supplies a graph object that implements certain graph-theoretic algorithms.
-The set of available algorithms is more limited but each one is faster, accelerated by just-in-time compilation.
-In the case of QuantEcon’s DiGraph object, an instance is created via the adjacency matrix.
+Like `NetworkX`, the QuantEcon Python library `quantecon` supplies a graph
+object that implements certain graph-theoretic algorithms.

+The set of available algorithms is more limited but each one is faster, accelerated by
+just-in-time compilation.

+In the case of QuantEcon's `DiGraph` object, an instance is created via the adjacency matrix.

 ```{code-cell}
 A = ((1, 0, 0),